EmadHussien/Inovice-Generator/README.md

 # Invoice-Generator
-This website helps corporations that serve lawn mowing by generating invoices and sending it to the client email.
+This website helps corporations that serve lawn mowing by generating invoices and sending them to the client's email.

 ##### Features :
 1. Users can easily choose the service.